Gedling Country Park

 Gedling Country Park is a country park in Gedling, Nottingham, England.

 History

 The park is on the grounds of the former Gedling Colliery, which closed in 1991 and was subsequently used as a civic amenity site before closing to the public.
 The site was converted into the present country park in 2015.
-A café and visitor centre, dubbed Café 1899, were opened at the park in 2017 at a cost of £1.5 million, alongside a children's playground themed to the Colliery constructed by playground equipment manufacturer Proludic, at the cost of £200,000.
+A café and visitor centre, named Café 1899, opened at the park in 2017 at a cost of £1.5 million, alongside a children's playground themed to the Colliery constructed by playground equipment manufacturer Proludic, at the cost of £200,000.

 Facilities

 There is a diversity of wildlife, mining heritage, footpaths, trails and woodland.
-There is bird watching and heritage trails.
+Bird watching and heritage trails are also available.
 A Parkrun takes place in the park every Saturday morning at 9am, the course is an undulating single lap figure of eight.
-A friendly three legged cat called Juno spends a lot of his time saying hello to visitors to the park, chasing dogs and eating chicken sandwiches.